 We can all become masters of our thoughts, although few of us in a busy world believe we have time for self-improvement.
 But we can find moments to help us along the way.
 As soon as the doubts, anxiety and fearful thoughts turn up – and they will – don’t ignore them.
 Acknowledge them as part of the ‘old’ you and use a trigger to push you back into the ‘new’ you.

-Triggers could be:
+Feel Good Triggers could be:

 **Post-It Notes – in strategic places with uplifting quotes or even simply ‘I am worthy’ in big bold letters.
 There are tons of inspirational quotes you can find with a simple google search.
+There’s a ‘Meaningful Quotes’ book listed here if you just can’t be bothered with the search.

 **A favourite song that gets you up and dancing – not one that makes you melancholic.
-Move the file of your favourite song of the moment and have it available on your desktop to play at one click.
+Move the file of your favourite song of the moment and have it available on your device to play at one click.

 **A chat with a friend or family member who always makes you feel good about yourself.
 This isn’t the moment for needy friends, call them later when you’re back on track.